-The non-cash income and expenses include the compounding of the convertible bonds and the loans using the effective interest method.
+The non-cash expenses and income include the compounding of the convertible bonds and the loans using the effective interest method.
 The one-time effects include non-recurring expenses and income.
 In the 2019/2020 financial year, this mainly includes expenses relating to other periods and refinancing costs.